 The Paleokastro Monastery nearby is also well worth a visit.
 It is the 18th-century monastery where you can see the remains of the historic Byzantine castle and white-washed building.
 You can take a stroll or climbing to the Gyzi Castle to see ruins like the old local market, the castle itself, and even an old cemetery.

 If you want to get away from tourists, and instead immerse yourselves in the local Island way of life, then a stay in and Ano Mera would be very rewarding for you.
 You will find some very nice villas for rent and some comfortable homestays and guest houses too.

 Stay in Ano Mera if you want to stay in a traditional Greek village; you don’t need to be beside the beach;

 Best places to stay in Ano Mera:

 budget ($): Mykonian Studios This property offers self-catering accommodations with Cycladic-style.
 You can easily reach Kalafatis and Kalo Livadi Beach and Mykonos town.

 budget ($): Olive Mykonos Villas Located within walking distance to the beach, close proximity to the Ano Mera City Square where you can find the shops and restaurants.
-Mykonos city center, and the Ferry Port can be reached by car within a short drive.🔍FIND MORE HOTELS IN ANO MERA
+Mykonos city center, and the Ferry Port can be reached by car within a short drive.🔍MORE HOTEL DEALS IN ANO MERA

 Agios Stefanos is a small but beautiful beach on the western sunset coast of Mykonos.
 This windless sandy beach is 3 km to the north of Mykonos town, 1km from the Tourlos area and the NEW port, one of the most popular beaches in all of Mykonos.
 This means that in the peak summer months in July and August, it can become crowded.